-So, why I did I make another one?
-The first reason was I wanted to learn more about scripting languages and the second one was I wanted the same interface for use with all languages to be able to easily switch between them.
+So, why did I make another one?
+The first reason was I wanted to learn more about scripting languages and the second one was I wanted the same interface for use with all languages.

 The result of all that is my MultiScript library that: